How Does Buying a House Affect Taxes?

 The Takeaway

-It is possible for the amount of tax you owe to be lower after you become a homeowner — but only with certain conditions met.
+It is possible for the amount of tax you owe to be lower after you become a homeowner — but only if certain conditions are met.
 You’ll want to do the math and compare what your taxes will look like when you itemize deductions vs. when you take the standard deduction.
 That will be the best way to tell how buying a house will affect your taxes.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.